Alpha Picks Review 2026: +358% Returns vs S&P, $50 Off

 How does Alpha Picks compare to just buying index funds?

-Alpha Picks has significantly outperformed index funds over its 2.8-year history, but with higher volatility and concentration risk.
+Alpha Picks has significantly outperformed index funds with +358.19% returns versus the S&P 500's +94.37% since July 1, 2022, but with higher volatility and concentration risk.
 Index funds provide broader diversification and lower fees but no potential for alpha generation.
 Your choice depends on your risk tolerance and return objectives.

 Do I need a specific broker to follow Alpha Picks recommendations?